Davenport Jail

 Davenport Jail is currently hosting a year-long residency featuring Watsonville-based artist Joshua Moreno.
 Over the course of 365 days, Moreno will trace the movement of light through the decommissioned jail.
 This site-specific installation is composed of graphite tracings made directly on the walls of the jail, marking fleeting reflections cast by the surrounding environment.

-Davenport Jail is open the second Saturday of every month from 12-3pm, starting August 9th, 2025; and by appointment by emailing us at stopjoshgo@gmail.com.
+Davenport Jail is open the second Saturday of every month from 12-3pm, from August 9th, 2025 to May 9th, 2026; and by appointment by emailing us at stopjoshgo@gmail.com.

 Davenport Jail 33